kutlueren/Simple-Binary-Comparer/README.md

  **a.
 SimpleBinaryComparer.Bootstrapper :** Used for dependency injection implementation.
 Consequently, rest of the system is abstracted from the API except SimpleBinaryComparer.Domain.Service.

- Microsoft.Extensions.DependencyInjection library used for dependency injection and it has been implemented such as;
+ Microsoft.Extensions.DependencyInjection library used for dependency injection and it has been implemented as following;

  		 services.AddDbContext<ApplicationDbContext>(opt => opt.UseInMemoryDatabase("ApplicationDbContext"));
          services.AddTransient<IComparisonService, ComparisonService>();